France has modest expectations heading into U.S match at RWC

 “We need to rock up and we need to make our tackles.
 If you don’t make your tackles, you’re going to end up behind the advantage line every time,” he added.
 “We need to stop their lineout mauls, because they’re going to lick their lips from what they saw against England.”

+“You have to highlight the English performance,” Brunel said.
+“We are worried about this American team’s athletic abilities, yet they were nevertheless dominated by England and we hope to do the same.”

-France’s backs have looked better since Fabien Galthie — a former standout scrumhalf — joined coach Jacques Brunel’s staff.
+France’s backs have looked better since Fabien Galthie — a former standout scrumhalf — joined Brunel’s staff.

 Fitness levels and creativity have both improved in the four matches Galthie has been involved in.

+“Of course he has a connoisseur’s eye,” said scrumhalf Maxime Machenaud, who is starting the game.
+“He knows the position well and that can help us.”

 For observers watching the Argentina match, the animated Galthie appeared to be the one in charge and making calls from the bench.

 “They’ve certainly, over the last two months or so since he’s been there, changed their style of play a little bit,” said U.S. coach Gary Gold, who made five changes to the starting XV.
 “We’re going to have our work cut out.”